Enrollment

 The Charter School and the District agree to adhere to the requirements related to admission preferences as set forth in Education Code Section 47605(d)(2)(B)(i)-(iv).
 Full details of this provision are found below, including instructions on filing a complaint.

 Typically, TGS receives applications in excess of the number of spaces available.
 In early Spring, TGS conducts its lottery for admission to the Charter School for the following academic year.
 To be part of the lottery, a family must complete an application.
-The application must be completed and turned into TGS no later than 5:00 p.m. by the deadline set in March of the current academic year.
+The application must be completed and turned into TGS prior to the deadline.
 Each completed application will be assigned a number.

 The Board of Directors will take all necessary efforts to ensure lottery procedures are fairly executed.